 Afterward, we hopped over to my Grandparents’ old apartment building in Arlington – 2121 Columbia Pike.
 I will forever remember that address.
 When Grandma and Grandpa lived there, they had a greeter at the front desk who would call me “Buttercup” before she buzzed us in.
 Sadly, now there’s no greeter; just a keypad entry.
 I told the kids about how Grandma would always have balloons taped to the door of her apartment to greet us as well as Froot Loops and Oreos, food we weren’t allowed at home.
 I pointed to the pool on the rooftop deck where we would swim every summer and where we watched the bicentennial fireworks in 1976 when I was almost six years old.
 I was a little weepy remembering it all and lamenting the fact that I have no living grandparents anymore.
 Oh how I wish I realized how important they were when they were still on this Earth.

 Next stop: Georgetown!
 Ava took her second nap of the day in the car while I showed hubs and Brady my old stomping grounds.
 We got out near 30th and P where my first apartment was – a basement studio in a beautiful Georgetown brownstone.
-The new upstairs owners were out decorating for Halloween, so we chatted for a bit and asked them to take some pictures for us.
 We completed our day of sightseeing and reminiscing at Washington Harbor on the Potomac at the “bottom” of Georgetown.
 I have many memories of single girl nights out at the Harbor as well as many runs along the Potomac.
 We had an amazing dinner outside at Farmers Fishers Bakers, a place we would return to for lunch on our last day, because it was that good.

 Day 2: International Spy Museum and downtime